 Global Health Teaching

-In general, the mandatory curriculum for the entire residency offers six global health teaching afternoon sessions during the course of the three year residency (18 hours).
-This format utilizes intra- and extra-departmental global health experts in presenting topics of importance through seminar style teaching.
+The residency offers a Global Health teaching afternoon session annually.
+The format utilizes intra- and extra-departmental global health experts in presenting topics of importance through seminar style teaching.
 Second-year global health residents take responsibility for organizing the teaching afternoon, engaging their leadership skills to identify particular topics to present to their colleagues.
-Sources include:

 Global Health Book Club